-William Henry Fox Talbot, The Nelson Column in Trafalgar Square under Construction, 1843, salted paper print, the MFAH, Manfred Heiting Collection, museum purchase with funds provided by the Brown Foundation Accessions Endowment Fund.
+William Henry Fox Talbot, The Nelson Column in Trafalgar Square under Construction, 1843, salted paper print, the Museum of Fine Arts, Houston, Manfred Heiting Collection, Museum purchase funded by the Brown Foundation Accessions Endowment Fund.

 Speaker: Malcolm Daniel, senior curator, department of photographs, the Metropolitan Museum of Art